Proof of Language Proficiency

 What do I need to consider if I am a foreign or non-European national?

-The Language Certificate is the standard proof of language proficiency of the University of Mannheim for all languages and all exchange programs that don’t require a specific test (such as TOEFL or IELTS).
-It was developed by the University of Mannheim based on the levels of the Common European Framework of Reference for Languages and is the most affordable alternative to other language tests.
+The Language Certificate is the standard proof of language proficiency of the University of Mannheim for all languages and exchange programs that do not require a specific test and/

 Where can I obtain the Language Certificate?

-TOEFL iBT (for English)
+TOEFL iBT (English)

 The TOEFL iBT (Test of English as a Foreign Language) is the most widely accepted proof of language proficiency in North America and Asia, but is also usually recognized as proof for English language proficiency worldwide.
-The abbreviation iBT stands for internet-based TOEFL, since the test is administered through a web-based system in certified test centers all over the world several times a month.
+The abbreviation iBT stands for internet-based TOEFL, since the test is administered through a web-based system in certified testing centers all over the world several times a month.
 The test focuses mostly on language skills in the academic field.
-Reading and listening comprehension as well as writing and verbal skills are evaluated, On the official TOEFL website, you can register online and by credit card payment and read about the testing process.
+Reading and listening comprehension as well as writing and verbal skills are evaluated.
+On the official TOEFL website, you can register online and by credit card payment and read about the testing process.
 There are also preparatory courses available at the Studium Generale in Mannheim.

-Tips for the TOEFL test:
+Tips for the TOEFL test

 - Like the IELTS test, the TOEFL is very expensive.
 At present, the fee is about USD 260.
 If you have limited funds available, consider applying exclusively for partner universities that accept the Language Certificate.

-IELTS Academic (for English)
+IELTS Academic (English)

 Unlike the TOEFL, the IELTS Academic (International English Language Testing System) is more common for universities in the Commonwealth.
 For example, all universities in Australia and New Zealand accept the IELTS.
 However, many institutions accept both tests.
 The fee is about the same as for the TOEFL, i.e. around USD 250.
 If you have limited funds available, consider applying exclusively for partner universities that accept the Language Certificate.

-Cambridge ESOL Examinations (for English)
+Cambridge ESOL Examinations (English)

 Provided that you have reached the respective required level of language proficiency and the test is no longer than two years ago, the following language tests can be submitted instead of a Language Certificate.
 All tests can be aligned with the levels of the European Framework of Reference for Languages.
 The International Office is happy to advise you on any questions regarding the tests.